-Any employee, who has reason to believe any of the following shall immediately report that information to the superintendent or designee:
+Any employee who has reason to believe any of the following shall immediately report that information to the superintendent or designee:

-- a. that another employee is inappropriately involved in a romantic or other inappropriate relationship or has had sexual contact with a student; - b. that another employee has engaged in other behavior prohibited by this policy; or c. that the employee has witnessed behavior by another employee that has the appearance of impropriety, whether or not the behavior may have a valid purpose. above, is required to report this information to the superintendent.
+- a. that another employee is involved in a romantic or other inappropriate relationship or has had sexual contact with a student; - b. that another employee has engaged in other behavior prohibited by this policy; or - c. that the employee has witnessed behavior by another employee that has the appearance of impropriety, whether or not the behavior may have a valid purpose.

-An employee who fails to inform the superintendent or designee as provided in this section of a suspected inappropriate relationship between an employee and a student may be subject to disciplinary action, up to and including dismissal.
+An employee who fails to inform the superintendent or designee as provided in this section may be subject to disciplinary action, up to and including dismissal.